 The Beginning” •

-• The full text of this book is available here •
+• The full text of this book is here and at Amazon Kindle.

 From a biblical perspective, the answer to the question, Why are we here – meaning, why are we where we find ourselves to be right now: in a chair, at a desk, reading or writing these words, alive as far as we know, more or less content with that, but never far below the surface tormented by the gnawing fear of illness, financial disaster, shame, and loneliness, all the while hours, then minutes, now seconds closer to death and the grave – can be found in Genesis, in the Garden of Eden, specifically at the event commonly called The Fall.

 The Fall.
 There has always been something fishy about that particular Bible story.
 In fact, I find there are numerous passages in the Bible which seem to make no sense.
 Many of these, I realize, are the result of misunderstandings or confusion in translation or transcription.
 These are procedural and editorial errors, and as such harmless enough.
 Others may have actually been intentional misrepresentations, conceived to serve some cause or conflict among ancient Jewish and early Christian sects.
 In effect, shepherds fighting over custody of the flock.
 For example, I have read that the New Testament book Mark is thought to have been written for consumption by new and potential converts in Rome after an unsuccessful Jewish resurrection in Palestine against Roman colonial rule.
 And, so as not to offend that audience, negative references to Pontius Pilate and other things Roman were softened or left out.
 Thus, in Mark’s report of the crucifixion, Pilate is cast in the more reasonable role (”Do you want me to release Jesus?” he asks the crowd in a gesture historians seem to think is extremely unlikely), while the Jews play the heavy (”Crucify him!” which line has been read by Christians over the centuries as an excuse for anti-Semitism).